ArrasL/LRP_for_LSTM/README.md

 ## Dependencies

-Python>=3.5 + Numpy + Matplotlib, or alternatively simply install Anaconda
+Python>=3.5 + Numpy + Matplotlib, or alternatively simply install Anaconda.

 Using Anaconda you can e.g. create a Python 3.6 environment: conda create -n py36 python=3.6 anaconda